greencode-cz/gradle-plugin-phraseapp/README.md

     // If you want to import only some locales during the download task.
 Skip param to fetch all locales.
     // For example: ['cs-CZ', 'fr-FR', 'de-DE']
     allowedLocaleCodes.set(listOf("<locale_code>"))

+    // Do not remove keys in the default locale that are not defined in the PhraseApp during the download task.
+    // By default false.
+    dontDeleteKeys.set(false)
 }
 ```